 A graduate of McGill University’s Faculty of Law, Jon began his legal career in private practice, in turn becoming General Counsel and Corporate Secretary of WIC Western International Communications and its subsidiaries including Canadian Satellite Communications Inc. (“Cancom”), Senior Vice President of the CTV Television Network and Executive Vice President, Business & General Counsel of the Vancouver Canucks.
 Jon practices law through Festinger Law & Strategy and is Media & Copyright Counsel to Broadband TV.
-He is Past Chair of Ronald McDonald House British Columbia, a Director of viasport B.C., and a member of the Law Society of British Columbia’s Rule of Law and Lawyer Independence Advisory Committee.
+He is a Chair of the Board of viasport B.C., Vice Chair of the Board of The IBD Centre of BC, Past Chair of the Board of Ronald McDonald House British Columbia, and a member of the Law Society of British Columbia’s Rule of Law and Lawyer Independence Advisory Committee.
 Jon has been a Trustee of the Simon Fraser University Foundation, a Director of City Opera Vancouver, a Director of the eatART Foundation, a Trustee of the Jack Webster Foundation, a Director of the CKNW Orphans Fund, a Director of the Vancouver Board of Trade, a Director of the British Columbia Association of Broadcasters, a Director of Canadian Women in Communications (national), Chair of the Canadian Bar Association Media & Communications Law Section (national), a member of the “Working Group on Canadian Programming and Private Television convened by theMinister of Canadian Heritage in 1994 and which authored “The Future of Canadian Programming and the Role of Private Television: Keeping Canada on the Information Highway” and a Director of the McGill Legal Aid Clinic in 1979 and 1980.

 Teaching @ UBC: